dh4gan/taktent/README.md

 Installation Instructions
 --------------------------

-This package is yet to be hosted on PyPI...
+This package is hosted on PyPI.
+To install with pip:

+> pip install taktent

 Examples of Use
 ---------------

-Examples of how to use tak-tent to setup and conduct SETI simulations can be found in the `src/examples/` folder.
+Examples of how to use tak-tent to setup and conduct SETI simulations can be found in the `examples/` folder.

 Package Structure